UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 > At the left is a remote desktop environment.
 > At the the right is the console environment.

+There are multiple UPPMAX clusters one can [log in to](../getting_started/login.md).
 Here it is described how to log in to [Bianca](../cluster_guides/bianca.md):

 - [Prerequisites](bianca_usage_prerequisites.md) describes what is needed before one can access Bianca